acarvalh/singleVLQ/README.md

 a) We are decaying up to W's and Z's final states inclusively, it is in 4F scheeme and contain also all the subdominant diagrams.
 ===> the  generation of each lhe itself will take some time, it is better to do in GRID! specially the ones with t-associated ones.

-b) to make the process like tZ_t to be all inclusive in W and Z but not all inclusive in the T.P., instead of change syntax I turn off the T_Wt coupling in param_card.
-I takes more generation time, but well it is the way.

-c)
->Xandra, since we have decided to move to Andrea's model, can you confirm that producing
->LHE files with Andrea's model with Madgraph5_aMC@NLO is ok.
-yes, is ok.

-d) I still need to write the reweigh cards